-In (Katz, 2013) it is shown that, because abstract states block fewer events and request more events than their concrete counterparts, this sort of abstraction yields a behavioral model that is more permissive than the original one (i.e., it is an over-approximation).
+In (Katz, 2013) it is shown that, because abstract states block fewer events and request more events than their concrete counterparts, this sort of abstraction yields a behavioral model that is more permissive than the original one (i.e., it is an overapproximation).
 Typically, due to the reduction in the number of states, this abstract model is also significantly smaller than its original counterpart.
-Model checking and program repair operations can then be performed on the abstract model (sometimes combined with local refinement steps), and the results are guaranteed to hold for the original system, thus enabling better coping with state-explosion.
+Model checking and program repair operations can then be performed on the abstract model (sometimes combined with local refinements steps), and the results are guaranteed to hold for the original system, thus enabling better coping with state-explosion.
 In later sections we make extensive use of this abstraction technique.

-2.2.2.
-Compositional Verification of Behavioral Models
+2.2.2 Compositional Verification of Behavioral Models

-A useful property of behavioral modeling is that despite the small number of simple-looking concurrency idioms that it provides (i.e., the requesting, waiting-for and blocking idioms) it provides significant succinctness advantages.
-Specifically, it allows specifying behavioral objects that are exponentially smaller than what is possible using non-concurrent modeling formalisms, and even when compared to formalisms in which any of the requesting, waiting-for and blocking idioms are omitted (Harel, Katz, Lampert, Marron, & Weiss, 2015).
-An example appears in Figure 2.
+A useful property of behavioral modeling is that despite the small number of simple-looking concurrency idioms that it provides (i.e., the requesting, waitingfor and blocking idioms) it provides significant succinctness advantages.
+Specifically, it allows specifying behavioral objects that are exponentially smaller than what is possible using non-concurrent modeling formalisms, and even when compared to formalisms in which any of the requesting, waiting-for and blocking idioms are omitted (Harel et al., 2015b).
+An example appears in Fig. 2.